Guide to Building Effective Digital Work Instructions

 Your goal is to build effective work instructions that improve operations for your frontline workers, which can lead to higher productivity and a lower defect rate.
 To get started in the process of writing comprehensive work instructions, follow these 5 easy steps.

 This first step lays the important foundation for building effective digital work instructions.
 Before you can determine the best method for executing the work, you must understand the process you are trying to document.
 In some cases, the author may be a manufacturing engineer or a manufacturing shop floor expert with experience in most, if not all, functional departments.

-Parsable’s no-code, intuitive Connected Worker Platform allows you and your team to quickly get up to speed on the applications’ capabilities.
+Connected Worker® by Parsable is a no-code, intuitive solution that allows you and your team to quickly get up to speed on the applications’ capabilities.

 In order to understand the process, authors – those who create the digital work instructions and workflows – will often do one or both of the following: